Higher homotopy normalities in topological groups: Introduction

 Our argument is based on the category of topological monoids and $A_n$-maps between them constructed in \cite{MR3491849}.
 This is just a choice of a model among possible higher categorical settings for $A_n$-maps between $A_\infty$-spaces.
-Our definitions and results in the present work should be justified in any other settings as well.
+Our definitions and results in the present work should be valid in other settings.

 This paper is constructed as follows.
 In Section \ref{section_monoid}, we recall the category of topological monoids and $A_n$-maps between them introduced in \cite{MR3491849}.
 In Sections \ref{section_associahedra} and \ref{section_an-space}, we reformulate $A_n$-space and $A_n$-map from an $A_n$-space to a topological monoid.
 Our composition of $A_n$-maps between topological monoids with an $A_n$-map from an $A_n$-space to a topological monoid is defined to be associative.
 In Section \ref{section_fwAn}, we recall the classification theorem of fiberwise $A_n$-spaces established in \cite{MR2876314,MR3327166}, which plays a central role in the proof of the main theorem.
 In Section \ref{section_normal}, we introduce $N_k(\ell)$-maps and prove our main result Theorem \ref{thm_main}.
 In Section \ref{section_C(k,l)}, we discuss the relation between $C(k,\ell)$-space and $N_k(\ell)$-map.
 In Section \ref{section_quotient}, we discuss the $H$-structure on homotopy quotient.
-In Section \ref{section_projective}, we recall the basics of fiberwise projective spaces and give some criterion for non-$N_k(\ell)$-maps (Theorem \ref{thm_Nkl_fwproj}).
+In Section \ref{section_projective}, we recall the basic properties of fiberwise projective spaces and give some criterion for non-$N_k(\ell)$-maps (Theorem \ref{thm_Nkl_fwproj}).
 In Section \ref{section_Lie}, we investigate when the inclusions $\SU(m)\to\SU(n)$ and $\SO(2m+1)\to\SO(2n+1)$ are $p$-locally $N_k(\ell)$-maps.

 In this paper, we always work in the category of compactly generated spaces $\mathbf{CG}$.
 So the adjunction between products and mapping spaces is always available.